Candra0x6/Roca/contracts/docs/TESTING_DOCUMENTATION.md

 4. **Real-world Simulation**: Actual ETH values and time progression
 5. **Debugging Support**: Detailed logging and error reporting

-The test suite ensures the Arisan+ smart contract ecosystem is robust, secure, and ready for production deployment while maintaining high code quality and reliability standards.
+The test suite ensures the Roca smart contract ecosystem is robust, secure, and ready for production deployment while maintaining high code quality and reliability standards.